 - Setting a higher or lower rent price or security deposit amount based on a protected characteristic.

-- Running rental ads that contain discriminatory statements, such as: "Looking for a White Tenant."
+- Running ads that contain discriminatory statements, such as: "Looking for a White Tenant."

 Who are the Protected Classes?

-It's important to avoid any form of discrimination towards prospective and existing tenants.
+It's important to avoid any form of prejudice towards prospective and existing renters.

-Under Texas law, the Fair Housing Act protects renters against discrimination based on:
+Under Texas Fair Housing Act, renters are protected against housing discrimination based on:

 - Familial status